-The site also needed to satisfy the academic sensibilities its sponsoring group providing access to and thus lending legitimacy to completed studies.
+The site also needed to satisfy the academic sensibilities of its sponsoring group by providing access to and thus lending legitimacy to completed studies.

 In keeping with Rad Campaign’s waterfall approach to project management my first task was to create a series of stakeholder interview questions (pdf).
 This document aimed to surface information in a variety of areas including:

 - visual design preferences and dislikes

 Reviewing the client’s reponses to these questions during the project kickoff meeting revealed some hidden technological requirements, such as:

 - the need to be able to pass potential study participants to a proprietary sign-up system maintained in-house at the Truth Initiative (formerly the American Legacy Foundation)